Making your home smoke free

 - A smoke free car is more pleasant and does not smell of stale smoke.

 - Your pets’ health will also benefit!

 What if I can’t go outside?

-Quit smoking medication might help cope with the craving for a cigarette - contact your local stop smoking service for advice
+Quit smoking medication might help cope with the craving for a cigarette - contact Smokefree Hampshire for advice.